stephendarling/temperature-conversion/README.md

 ### Bonus Features!
   - If a user inputs are valid but the conversion is incorrect the response will now include the correct conversion value
+  - Added new invalidation rule to CloudFront distribution to update distribution cache after successful build and deploy

 ## Reference
 ### Temperature Conversion Formulas